Emerging market turmoil, deflation jitters knock European shares

 Shares in luxury goods makers bucked the trend on Friday,

 in the red this month.
-The sector, seen as a safe-haven for fund
+The sector - seen as a safe-haven for

-managers during the heat of the euro zone debt crisis due to its
+fund managers during the heat of the euro zone debt crisis due

 Interactive map of emerging markets currency performance: